myzhengSIMM/BioGDR/README.md

 ## 2. Data Preparation
 All preprocessed datasets and corresponding data splits are available at:
 https://zenodo.org/records/15718571
-All main experiments can be run directly using the provided preprocessed datasets.
+All core experiments can be run directly using the provided preprocessed datasets.
 No raw data download or preprocessing is required.